amd/aocl-compression/README.md

    Microsoft Visual Studio project is generated.
 6. Click __Open Project__.
    Microsoft Visual Studio project for the source package __is launched__.
-7. For building multi-threaded library based on AOCL_ENABLE_THREADS, set the LLVM openMP library path in the Linker->General option and openMP library name in the Linker->Input under the project properties.
-Set /openmp as the additional compilation option.
-8. Build the entire solution or the required projects.
+7. Build the entire solution or the required projects.

 Building with Visual Studio IDE (command line)
 ----------------------------------------------